martinolsson/freakshowlarp/index.md

 </div>
 <div class="5u 12u(small)">
-<p class="lead" style="margin-top: 100px">######### Freak Show is a LARP in the nordic tradition.
-It is about being an outsider, different and hated.
-It is about love, family, mirror images, magic, beauty, decay, cotton candy, religion, and stuff.</p>
+<p class="lead" style="margin-top: 100px">The Freak Show is a Nordic style LARP that tells the story of the last days of a circus and freak show.
+It will be held in an abandoned amusement park in Finland in the autumn of 2017.
+The participants will experience both the magic and the tragedy of being the other as one of the freaks aligned against a hostile world.
+The theme of this collaborative work is otherness.
+We aim for full 360 degree immersion in a romantic gothic horror story setting.
+This event is not suitable for children.</p>
 </div>